JavierLaz/PracticalworkII/README.md

 ## Solutions:
 The main solutions were trial and error and  looking at different stackexchange forums where each problem was addressed individualy such as, https://stackoverflow.com/questions/72236952/can-a-gitignore-file-have-a-name#:~:text=No%2C%20it%20can't.,gitignore%20. | https://stackoverflow.com/questions/48247695/git-warning-unable-to-access-gitignore-permission-denied-gitignore-direc | https://stackoverflow.com/questions/9811465/scrollable-div-inside-container .

+## Post-Degree edit:

+### Style change:
+After developing the table for net.html I believed it would be better to use the new style for the degree.html page.
+The table consists of a 3 row table where each row has 2 years of the degree and all their respective subjects and their contents.
 # Fund.html push

 ## Stages of development